This article will explain how to download photos from your WordPress media library, and then how to safely backup those files.

-FTP is the acronym of file transfer protocol.
+FTP is the acronym for file transfer protocol.
 This method allows you to transfer files to and from your computer and your site.
 It’s the perfect option for getting the images from your website to your computer.

 Finding images on the server: